 Within the Divi Library you can save anything as “Global”.
 This means that wherever you place this Global item, it will appear exactly the same.
 The best part is that once you edit it, the changes appear instantly on all the pages this item appears.
 And, you can edit it directly in the page or in the library.

-For example: Let’s say you made a great looking CTA section for the footer that contains your phone number and you want to add it to all your pages.
+For example: Let’s say you made a great looking CTA section that contains your phone number and you want to add it to all your pages.
 Let’s say your site has 25 pages.
 Your phone number has now changed and you need to update the CTA.
 Instead of updating 25 pages one at a time, you can just update the global section once and all the pages will reflect the changes instantly.
 Pretty cool, eh?

 Here’s another scenario.
 You made a great looking button and you want to use it on other pages in different places.
 But, you also want to test different button colors.
 Make the button a global item and you can change one of them to another color and all buttons on all pages will change instantly.